meddevblockchain/road-map/README.md

 ##Full Node
 Create a Full node to record transactions

-# Phase 2 - Assess EOS.io as a viable system
+# Phase 2 - Assess EOS.io as a Viable System
 Is it possible to create the simple Blockchain above on EOS.io yet?
 Yes/no If no:
   - Option A - Hold; EOS.io looks promising but needs work... we'll wait it out